the 7 most common mistakes made by startups

 7. Without consulting a lawyer

-No, we do not want to “warm the soup” and advertise our services.
-But we know, even from feedback from some of the above-mentioned clients, that it is advisable to consult with a lawyer about some of the most important things in life.
+No, we don’t want to “warm the soup” and advertise our services.
+But we know from feedback from some of the clients mentioned above that it is advisable to consult a lawyer about some of the most important things in life.
 And starting a start-up is undoubtedly one of them.

 Are you solving a similar problem?